geosolutions-it/digital-twin-toolbox/README.md

 This project is still a work in progress and this application **is not** production ready.
 Extensive documentation about this project can be found in the [wiki](https://github.com/geosolutions-it/digital-twin-toolbox/wiki) page

-At the moment we have draft pipelines for converting:
+At the moment we have draft pipelines for:
-- shapefile building data into 3DTiles
+- converting shapefile data (polygons, lines, points) into 3DTiles
-- lidar data to point 3DTiles dataset
+- converting lidar data to point 3DTiles dataset
-- lidar data to a 3D Mesg 3DTiles dataset (experimental at this stage)
+- converting lidar data to a 3D Mesg 3DTiles dataset (experimental at this stage)
+- processing lidar to fix/manage CRS, resample and color it

 ![](https://github.com/geosolutions-it/digital-twin-toolbox/wiki/images/vector-point-tiling.png)